lihux25/Projects/cnn_tagger_googlecloud/README.md

-# Predicting a W Boson Particle Using a Convolutional Neural Network and Google Cloud Platform
+# Identifying a Particle Using Convolutional Neural Network and Google Cloud Platform

 ## The data and my goal
  * What do we get from the CMS detector?